b-mckenna/TMLS_Operational_AI_Workshop/README.md

 A repo with assets required for the TMLS operational AI virtual workshop

 # Login to Continual using the emailed invite link
-If you didn’t receive an invite link, please raise a hand and let Brendan McKenna know.
+For those who pre-registered, you should have an invite in your inbox.
+Click on the link and signup for a free trial.
+If you didn't receive an invite, please skip to the next step (Create your own project).

 After logging in, you should see a project named **Topic_ClassificationX** connected to a demo Snowflake database and a classification model already created.
 The demo Snowflake database includes a dataset of consumer complaints filed with the Bureau of Consumer Financial Protection.